Maryland uses the GLS (Graduated Licensing System), a program

 The driving skills test consists of two parts.

-The first part of the test occurs on a test course at the MVA,
+The first part of the test is conducted on a test course at the MVA,

 where the examiner will instruct you to perform a